-NQT Induction & Training
+ECT Induction & Training

 Teaching is increasingly seen as an attractive career prospect for university leavers.
 Teaching offers good job stability, more competitive salaries than was once the case, and immense job satisfaction.
-We welcome applications for teaching posts from well-qualified graduates, or those in their final year of university who are on track for a 2.1 or 1st class degree.
-Where appointments are made early enough in the year, an unqualified teacher might be able to begin their PGCE immediately in the September, though this is often deferred for a year.
+We welcome applications for teaching posts from well-qualified graduates or those in their final year of university who are on track for a 2.1 or 1st class degree.
+Where appointments are made early enough in the year, an unqualified teacher might be able to begin their PGCE immediately in September, though this is often deferred for a year.

 Our current training provider is The University of Buckingham, and our trainees work towards the Secondary PGCE with QTS qualification.
 The University of Buckingham is consistently at or near the top of the rankings in The Sunday Times' Good University Guide, and it always scores highly for student satisfaction in national surveys.
 It came top in the Teaching Excellence Framework ranking of universities in 2017.
 Once an unqualified teacher receives an offer of appointment from the School, an application is usually made to The University of Buckingham for a place if the appointment comes early enough in the academic year.
 The candidate is interviewed at Buckingham following the successful completion of the Skills Tests, and we have never failed to secure a PGCE place for a trainee.
 Trainees then teach a slightly reduced timetable over the academic year (around 80% of a full timetable) whilst working towards their PGCE.
-They are supported in School by a designated, experienced mentor who gives them regular feedback on their teaching as well as training sessions which follow the Buckingham schedule.
-Trainees compile an online portfolio of evidence, they have three external tutor visits per year, they complete three assignments and they attend three residential courses at the University.
+They are supported in School by a designated, experienced mentor who gives them regular feedback on their teaching and training sessions that follow the Buckingham schedule.
+Trainees compile an online portfolio of evidence, they have three external tutor visits per year, complete three assignments, and attend three residential courses at the University.
 It is not an easy year, but the big advantage to the trainee is that they can earn a salary whilst they complete their training.
 Most other teacher training routes do not often offer this possibility.
-Over the last seven years, the majority of our trainees have passed their PGCE “outstanding”, and the remainder at “good”.
+Over the last seven years, most of our trainees have passed their PGCE “outstanding”, and the remainder at “good”.
 WHSB pays the training fee (currently £6,750 plus a registration fee of £275), but trainees pay all or some of this back if they leave the School within a certain number of years.

 Induction Day/Period for New Appointees

-When staff are recruited to start in the September there is always an induction day for new staff on the last Wednesday in the penultimate week of the School year in July.
+When staff are recruited to start in September, there is always an induction day for new staff on the last Wednesday in the penultimate week of the School year in July.
 This day is invaluable as new appointees get to meet one another and start their process of integration into the School community and their departments.
 The morning is spent together as a group considering the School’s systems and sanctions, and the afternoon is spent in Departments, meeting with the Head of Department, looking at Schemes of Work and observing lessons.
 Where new appointees are free from teaching commitments in the summer prior to starting, probably because they have recently finished at university, the Headmaster may offer a longer period of paid induction to offer the new colleague the opportunity to observe lessons and possibly gain some hands-on classroom experience.